-According to two highly regarded medical doctors, many men over 50 fool themselves into thinking that health will follow them to one-day when they’re less busy.
+According to two highly regarded medical doctors, many men over 50 fool themselves into thinking they can wait to focus on their health and habits until sometime in the future when they’re less busy.

 - realizing that your body is communicating with you

 - going to the doctor when you’re not sick

 - becoming acutely aware of your own physical and emotional feelings

 - exercising consistently (instead of occasionally)

 - taking cohesive, low-level stress seriously